wemake-services/jekyll-theme-hackcss/_posts/2017-09-26-attackingrustforfunandprofit.md

 rip | |
 p | |

 At this point, it should be clear that a Rust stack looks very different than a C stack.
 The C stack has to fit all of the local variables.
-Moreover, those local variables are allocated right before the return instruction pointer, so if you can overwrite the buffer, you can set that return pointer to anything you'd like (say, some arbitrary code you wrote earlier in the buffer?).
+Moreover, those local variables, including things like strings, are allocated right before the return instruction pointer, so if you can overwrite the buffer, you can set that return pointer to anything you'd like (say, some arbitrary code you wrote earlier in the buffer?).

 ## Local variables